Seilamuk/Seilamuk-/Android/Android-InApp-Documentation.md

 <a name="Native" />
 ##Native Ads
 A "Native Ad" is a raw representation of an ad without any pre-defined wrapping UI, which gives you the freedom to design and control the ad exactly as you want.
-Using Native Ads, you can design ads experience to perfectly fits your application's scene, content, functionality.
+Using Native Ads, you can design ads experience to perfectly fits your application's scene, content and functionality.

 For full integration guide, please refer to the ["Using Native Ads"](android-advanced-usage#using-native-ads) section under the "Advanced Usage" page.